 Radar operators around the world object to the development of buildings and structures due to their potential impact on radar.
 Radar works by transmitting radio signals which are then reflected back from targets of interest.
-Radar absorbing materials applied to a structure can significantly reduce the amount of energy reflected back and hence reduce radar impact.
+Radar absorbing materials (RAM) applied to a structure can significantly reduce the amount of energy reflected back and hence reduce radar impact.
 RAM technology is sometimes referred to as “Stealth” technology.

 Figure 1 F-117 Nighthawk Aircraft incorporates Stealth technology to avoid radar detection